Mohamedehabyassin/celebrities_app/README.md

 # celebrities_app

-A new Responsive Flutter application working on android, ios, desktop, macos, and web.
+A new responsive flutter application working on android, ios, desktop, macos, and web.
 <br>
 Getting Started
 How to run :-